cameronbourke/closest-location/README.md

 ]
 ```

 When you've got all three things.
-Just pass each variable into the `nearestLocation` function like so:
+Just pass each variable into the `closestLocation` function like so:
 ```
-nearestLocation(latitude, longitude, locations);
+closestLocation(latitude, longitude, locations);
 ```

 Obviously, if you are using Angular it would look something more similiar to this:
 ```
-LocationService.nearestLocation(latitude, longitude, locations);
+LocationService.closestLocation(latitude, longitude, locations);
 ```

 The function will return the array that is closest to the latitude and longitude you passed it.

 Say you wanted to get just the name of the location that is closest?
 Easy.
 ```
-// Store the value returned from nearestLocation into a variable var closest = nearestLocation(latitude, longitude, locations);
+// Store the value returned from closestLocation into a variable var closest = closestLocation(latitude, longitude, locations);
 // Then grab the value at the first index of the array closest[0]
 ```